loveminimal/hugo-theme-virgo/README.md

 draft: false
 ---

-⚓ O virgo, just do theright things.
+⚓ O virgo, just do the right thingS.
 <div class="nav">

 - [navitem one](/)